Hazard Analysis Services

 Hazard and Operability (HAZOP) Studies

-The guideword Hazard and Operability (HAZOP) technique is a means of systematically evaluating a process to identify potential hazards and operability problems resulting from credible deviations from design intent.
-HAZOP is recognized as an acceptable Process Hazard Analysis (PHA) method by OSHA Process Safety Management (29 CFR §1910.119[e]), and EPA Risk Management Program (40 CFR Part 68) regulations, and is preferable for all but simple processes as it is a highly structured technique.
+The guideword Hazard and Operability (HAZOP) technique is a means of systematically evaluating a process.
+The purpose is to identify potential hazards and operability problems resulting from credible deviations from design intent.
+The objectives of a HAZOP study are:

 - To identify deviations from the design intent of the system